dafny-lang/dafny/docs/_includes/UserGuide.md

 TO BE WRITTEN

 ## Using Dafny From the Command Line
-### Main method

-TO BE WRITTEN

-### extern declarations

-TO BE WRITTEN

-### Dafny Command Line Options
-The command `Dafny.exe /?` gives the following description of options that can be passed to Dafny.

-As a command-line tool, Dafny operates just like other command-line tools in Windows and Unix-like systems.
+`dafny` is a conventional command-line tool, operating just like other command-line tools in Windows and Unix-like systems.

 - The format of a command-line is determined by the shell program that is executing the command-line (.e.g. bash, the windows shell, COMMAND, etc.).
 The command-line typically consists of file names and options, in any order, separated by spaces.
 - Files are designated by absolute paths or paths relative to the current working directory.
-Command-line argument not matching a known option is considered a filepath.
+A command-line argument not matching a known option is considered a filepath.
 - Files containing dafny code must have a `.dfy` suffix.
-- There must be at least one .dfy file.
+- There must be at least one `.dfy` file.
 - The command-line may contain other kinds of files appropriate to the language that the dafny files are being compiled to.

-The command-line options are documented [here](#options).
+The command `Dafny.exe /?` gives the current set of options supported by the tool.
+The most commonly used options are described [here](#options).

 - Options may begin with either a `/` (as is typical on Windows) or a `-` (as is typical on Linux)
-- If an option is repeated (e.g. with a different argument), then the later instance on the command-line supercedes the earlier instance.
+- If an option is repeated (e.g., with a different argument), then the later instance on the command-line supercedes the earlier instance.
 - If an option takes an argument, the option name is followed by a `:` and then by the argument value, with no intervening white space; if the argument itself contains white space, the argument must be enclosed in quotes.
 - Escape characters are determined by the shell executing the command-line.

 The dafny tool performs several tasks:

-- Checking the form of the text in a .dfy file.
+- Checking the form of the text in a `.dfy` file.
 This step is always performed, unless the tool is simply asked for help information or version number.
 - Running the verification engine to check all implicit and explicit specifications.
 This step is performed by default, but can be skipped by using the `-noVerify` or `-dafnyVerify:0` option